Alexamk/decRiPPter/README.md

 These domains are grouped into biosynthetic, transporter, regulator, peptidases and known RiPP categories.
 The lists with these domains are found in the data/domains folder, and can be changed and expanded there.

 5) Gene cluster filtering
 Gene clusters are filtered based on passed filters
 By default, outputs are generated for two different filter settings, called the mild filter and the strict filter.
 See below and the publication for more details.

 6) Gene cluster grouping
 Gene clusters are grouped in two ways:
 Precursor similarity (determined by blastp)
 Jaccard index of protein domains found

 The resulting groups are further refined with the Markov Clustering Algorithm (MCL).
 An additional grouping method is carried out when both precursors and protein domains are overlapping between two gene clusters.
-This last method is generally considered the most reliable (see publication).
+This last method is considered the most reliable by the authors (see preprint).

 Protein fasta and genbank files will be generated as output for each operon.
 The formed gene cluster families are also written out as a network file that can be parsed by CytoScape.